 NAME SYMBOL BUFFER TYPE NUM PINS DESCRIPTION Crystal 1, Clock In XTAL1/CLKIN ICLK 1 External 25MHz Crystal Input.
 This pin can also be connected to single-ended TTL oscillator (CLKIN).
 If this method is implemented, XTAL2 should be left unconnected.
 Crystal 2 XTAL2 OCLK 1 External 25MHz Crystal output.
 Reset nRESET IS (PU) 1 Active-low reset input.
-Resets all logic and registers within the LAN9217.
+Resets all logic and registers within the LAN9218i.
 This signal is pulled high with a weak internal pull-up resistor.
-If nRESET is left unconnected, the LAN9217 will rely on its internal power-on reset circuitry.
-Note: The LAN9217 must always be read at least once after power-up, reset, or upon return from a power-saving state or write operations will not function.
-See Section 3.10, "Detailed Reset Description," on page 41 for additional information Wakeup Indicator PME 08/OD8 1 When programmed to do so, is asserted when the LAN9217 detects a wake event and is requesting the system to wake up from the associated sleep state.
+If nRESET is left unconnected, the LAN9218i will rely on its internal power-on reset circuitry.
+Note: The LAN9218i must always be read at least once after power-up, reset, or upon return from a power-saving state or write operations will not function.
+See Section 3.10, "Detailed Reset Description," on page 40 for additional information Wakeup Indicator PME O8/OD8 1 When programmed to do so, is asserted when the LAN9218i detects a wake event and is requesting the system to wake up from the associated sleep state.
 The polarity and buffer type of this signal is programmable.
-Note: Detection of a Power Management Event, and assertion of the PME signal will not wakeup the LAN9217.
-The LAN9217 will only wake up when it detects a host write cycle (assertion of nCS and nWR).
-Although any write to the LAN9217, regardless of the data written, will wake-up the device when it is in a power-saving mode, it is required that the BYTE_TEST register be used for this purpose.
+Note: Detection of a Power Management Event, and assertion of the PME signal will not wakeup the LAN9218i.
+The LAN9218iwill only wake up when it detects a host write cycle (assertion of nCS and nWR).
+Although any write to the LAN9218i, regardless of the data written, will wake-up the device when it is in a power-saving mode, it is required that the BYTE_TEST register be used for this purpose.
 Auto-MDIX Enable AMDIX_EN l (PD) 1 Enables Auto-MDIX.
 Pull high enable Auto- MDIX, pull low or leave unconnected to disable Auto-MDIX.
 10/100 Selector SPEED_SEL l (PU) 1 This signal functions as a configuration input on power-up and is used to select the default Ethernet settings.
 Upon deassertion of reset, the value of the input is latched.
 This signal functions as shown in Table 2.2, "Default Ethernet Settings", below.
 No Connect NC 4 No Connect.
 These pins must be left open.
+Pull-Down (Reserved) PD 1 Reserved for internal test purposes only.
+This pin should be pulled low through an external pull-down resistor.